 Differences Between Acne Papules And Acne Nodules

-While papules represent a minor to a mild form of acne, nodules are a clear indication of severe acne.
+While papules represent a minor to a mild form of acne, nodules indicate severe acne.
 As a result, nodules are larger, more swollen, and extremely painful.
-Additionally, acne nodules are generally more angry-looking.
+In addition, acne nodules are generally more angry-looking.
 They form deeper inside the skin and are more prone to scarring.
 So, consult a dermatologist to get your nodules treated.

 Differences Between Acne Papules And Pustules